 We found 7 orthopedic surgeons who accept Family Health Plus near Watertown, NY.

-Dr. David Vaneenenaam is a medical specialist in orthopedics/orthopedic surgery.
-He is professionally affiliated with Samaritan Medical Center.
+Dr. David Vaneenenaam is a specialist in orthopedics/orthopedic surgery.
+Dr. Vaneenenaam is professionally affiliated with Samaritan Medical Center.
 He attended medical school at the University of Michigan Medical School.
-Dr. Vaneenenaam honors several insurance carriers, including Child Health Plus, Blue Cross, and POMCO.
+He takes several insurance carriers, including Child Health Plus, Blue Cross, and POMCO.

-Dr. Dwight Campbell is an orthopedics/orthopedic surgery specialist in Lowville, NY and Watertown, NY.
-Dr. Campbell is a graduate of Dartmouth Medical School.
-He is an in-network provider for Child Health Plus, Family Health Plus, and Medicaid, in addition to other insurance carriers.
-His hospital/clinic affiliations include Upstate University Hospital, Samaritan Medical Center, and Lewis County General Hospital.
+Dr. Dwight Campbell's specialty is orthopedics/orthopedic surgery.
+He is in-network for Child Health Plus, Family Health Plus, and Medicaid, as well as other insurance carriers.
+He is a graduate of Dartmouth Medical School.
+Dr. Campbell's hospital/clinic affiliations include Upstate University Hospital, Samaritan Medical Center, and Lewis County General Hospital.

 Conditions / Treatments